COI Disclosure Requirements

 Who: Lead Researchers

-What: Ensure all research personnel engaged in human subjects research understand the IRB COI disclosure requirements, have disclosed any related financial interests in the IRB applications (new and renewal), and notify the COI Team when they have acquired or discovered a new related disclosable financial interest
+What: Ensure all research personnel engaged in human subjects research understand the IRB COI disclosure requirements, have disclosed any related financial interests in the IRB applications, and notify the COI Team when they have acquired or discovered a new related disclosable financial interest

-Who: Principal Investigators on PHS and NSF compliant proposals and awards
+Who: Principal Investigators on PHS, DOE and NSF compliant proposals and awards

 What: Principal Investigators must list all individuals involved in the project who meet the definition of an "Investigator", a person responsible for the design, conduct, or reporting of the project, in KR Proposal Development as Key Personnel.
 Ensure the Investigators understand their disclosure requirements including the requirement to update their disclosure if they have a new significant financial interests